mickem/nscp/docs/docs/reference/generic/LUAScript.md

 <a name="/settings/lua/scripts"/>
 ### Lua scripts

-A list of scripts available to run from the LuaSCript module.
+A list of scripts available to run from the LuaScript module.

 This is a section of objects.
 This means that you will create objects below this point by adding sections which all look the same.